 Forms for Performance Evaluations

-Performance evaluation forms are available from Human Resources.
+Performance Evaluation Form and Guidelines are available from Human Resources.
 Departments may work with Human Resources to develop their own forms.

 Employee Evaluation of Supervisors